aditya-sridhar/simple-angular6-app/README.md

 npm install
 ```

-In Order the Run the Application Type the following command in command prompt
+In Order to Run the Application Type the following command in command prompt

 ```bash
 npm start